CLI Reference

 Usage:

-project-planton load-manifest --manifest <file> [flags]
+project-planton load-manifest -f <file> [flags]

 Example: